fleetdm/fleet/handbook/engineering/README.md

 ### Unreleased Bugs
 Bugs found in current sprint’s work and was not yet released:
-QA person will put this bug ticket in the RELEASE BOARD READY column and label it with “not-released” EM will take one of these two actions:
+QA person will create a new BUG issue and put it the RELEASE BOARD READY column and label it with “not-released”.
+If this was caused by a story the team did this sprint, QA person will set the new bug as BLOCKING the original Story as a "Dependency" and put the Story in the WAITING column.
+EM will take one of these two actions:
  - Solve the bug before the release.
 (Preferable)
  - Revert the PR that caused this bug.

 ## Engineering Initiated Issues